tpatterson1996/lcc-metadata-manual/contacts.md

 **Notes on Entering Contacts**

 * Always spell out acronyms and organization names.
-* When you edit a contact, the information will also update the metadata records that include that contact, and the edited contact will update to ScienceBase when you publish the records.
 * Copying contacts will change the ID and the name \(the name will be “Copy of ….”\) but all the other information will be the same.

-**Notes on Maintaining Contacts in mdEditor**

-* Leave your contacts in mdEditor so that they’re always available.
-* Leaving contacts in mdEditor makes them available for addition in any new or existing projects or products.

-**Notes on Exporting Contacts**

-* It is safest to export all contacts whenever you export a project/product.
-* When you import a contact, if the contacts list isn't complete, the record may show an error and you will be unable to re-add the contact to the record.

 ---